candrasc/Spotify_Artist_Recommender/README.md

 ## File 2: Spotify Data Exploration

 ### Feature Selection and Engineering
 Here I start to dig into the songs and their features.
-At the bottom of this readme, and at the start of this file you can find the provided features and their discriptions.
+At the bottom of this readme, and at the start of this file you can find the provided features and their descriptions.

 The first important step I take is to define what songs I actually 'like'.
 I needed a broad criteria that I could apply to all of my songs as I don't want to manually rate all of my songs.

-All of the information I had for my streaming history was the length of time I played the song each time I played it.
+All of the information I had for my streaming history was the length of time I played the song for each time that I played it.
 I then created my own features called "Skip", "Play", and "Like" so that I could better assess my sentiment towards a given song.

 "Skip" was defined as playing the song for less than a minute, while "Play" was defined as letting play for more than a minute.
 I then defined a "Like" as any song that had a 75% play rate.